steve1281/quicknotes/docs/000-Welcome_to_Quicknotes.md

 * Unhandled extension  - Tried to open a file with an unsupported extension.
 * An error has occurred - Server could not find/resolve the file you wanted to open.
+* No access - Some folders are locked out (templates for example)

 ## Programmer's notes